neilpa/font/README.md

 TODO
 ----

-Still missing is support for parsing EOT files (which should be easy to add).
-Also support for generating WOFF files (which is annoyingly fiddly due to the checksum calculation) and WOFF2 files (needs a Brotli encoder), and a whole load of code around dealing with the hundreds of other SFNT table formats.
+Support for generating WOFF files (which is annoyingly fiddly due to the checksum calculation) and WOFF2 files (needs a Brotli encoder), and a whole load of code around dealing with the hundreds of other SFNT table formats.

 Font file formats
 -----------------